Monday, December 23, 2024

 However, it is far from certain that spending cuts will take place.

 “There are no expenses that can be cut; they are already limited.
-We have either “social services” or defense,” explains Sergei Fursa.
+We either have social services or defense,” explains Sergei Fursa.

 Therefore, the most likely steps for today remain the launch of the “printing press”, as well as an increase in taxes and tariffs (and, possibly, the use of gold and foreign exchange reserves).